SovereignCloudStack/gx-credential-generator/README.md

 ## Introduction

+Gaia-X Ontology defines classes and a set of attributes, which Gaia-X offers to describe participants as well as service published in a Gaia-X catalogue.

-In order to be classified as "Gaia-X compliant" Cloud Service Providers (CSPs) must fulfill special requirements, which are defined in [Gaia-X Policy and Rules Documents](https://docs.gaia-x.eu/policy-rules-committee/policy-rules-conformity-document/23.10/) as well as (Gaia-X Trust Framework)(https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/).
+A service and/or CSP is supposed to be "Gaia-X compliant", if their Gaia-X Credential(s) fulfill a set of special requirements.
+These requirements are defined in [Gaia-X Policy and Rules Documents](https://docs.gaia-x.eu/policy-rules-committee/policy-rules-conformity-document/23.10/) as well as [Gaia-X Trust Framework](https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/) and refer to classes and attributes used to describe service's as well as CSP's properties .

-The same applies to CSPs' service offerings.
+Available classes and their attribute defined in Gaia-X Ontology and published in GXDCH Registry.

-gx-credential generator creates Gaia-X conformant descriptions for
+gx-credential-generator cerates Gaia-X Credentials for

-- Cloud Service Provider
+- Cloud Service Provider of SCS-compliant cloud infrastructure as instance of class `LegalPerson`
-- OpenStack as an IaaS Service Offering
+- OpenStack as an instance as instances of classes `ServiceOffering` and `VirtualMacuhineServiceOffering`
-- Kubernetes as a KaaS Service Offering
+- Kubernetes as a KaaS Service Offering as instance of class `ServiceOffering`

-These descriptions can be generated separately and consist of a set of Gaia-X Credentials including a compliance credential from [GXDCH](https://gaia-x.eu/gxdch/) Compliance Service to confirm CSP, IaaS as well as KaaS are Gaia-X compliant.
+Each description may consists of a set of Gaia-X Credential, each of them attesting other properties.
+Compliance credential retrieved from [GXDCH](https://gaia-x.eu/gxdch/), to confirm Gaia-X compliance of CSP and/or service, is always included in set of generated GaiaX Credentials.

-Gaia-X defines several level of compliance, each with a different security level. gx-credential generator supports the very basic level, called "Conformity" and is compliant with repect to Gaia-X Tagus release..
+Gaia-X defines several level of compliance, each with a different security level. gx-credential-generator supports the very basic level, called "Conformity" and is compliant with respect to Gaia-X Tagus release.

 ### Cloud Service Provider